tkaemming/kafkaesque/README.txt

-Any clients who were able to fetch all of the records before the server failed may end up with a noncanonical understanding of history that looks like this, since they only retrieved records after the latest offset they had alredy received (in this case, `1`):
+Any clients who were able to fetch all of the records before the server failed may end up with a noncanonical understanding of history that looks like this, since they only retrieved records after the latest offset they had already received -- in this case, anything after the offset `2`:

     offset  value
     ------  -----